Shopify/web-configs/templates/ROOT_README.hbs.md

 #### Documentation

 If your change affects the public API of any packages within this repository (i.e. adding or changing arguments to a function, adding a new function, changing the return value, etc), please ensure the documentation is updated,  and a changelog is added to reflect this.
 Documentation is in the `README.md` files of each package.
-If further documentation is needed please communicate via a GitHub Issue.
+If further documentation is needed please communicate via a GitHub issue.

 #### Testing